Skip to Main Content Site Map

 Partner Validation

-The Partner Data Validation project is an ongoing effort by our Data Analysts to peer-review the files we re-host from our Data Partners, who have taken on the task of collecting and making Precinct Boundaries joined with Election Results publicly available for redistricting.
-In looking at the data being collected, the RDH has identified six criteria which we believe encompass most issues that may arise with these data.
-For each state and data partner, the report that we are writing describes in detail what we found for each of these criteria.
+The Partner Data Validation project was an effort by our Data Analysts to peer-review the files we re-host from our Data Partners, who took on the task of collecting and making Precinct Boundaries joined with Election Results publicly available for redistricting.
+In looking at the data being collected, the RDH identified six criteria that we believe encompass most issues that may arise with these data.
+For each state and data partner, the report that wrote describes in detail what we found for each of these criteria.

-We do this because data is critical to court cases.
+We did this because data is critical to court cases.
 Finding an error that could discredit the dataset can be debilitating and lead to the failure of an argument or defense in court.
-Additionally, the reports created highlight the benefits and draw-backs of a given partner dataset.
+Additionally, the reports created highlight the benefits and drawbacks of a given partner dataset.

 GitHub